 - What are the components of a faculty job offer?

 - How are faculty salaries structured?

 - How detailed should your start-up budget be?

 - What strategies and language can I use to negotiate?

 Bill Lindstaedt has been helping scientists and engineers make career decisions for over twenty years.
-He was the Director of the Office of Career and Professional Development at the University of California, San Francisco (UCSF) for 13 years.
-Since October 2014, he has served as the Executive Director of the umbrella unit known as Career Advancement, International & Postdoctoral Services (CAIPS).
-Lindstaedt is also co-author of "myIDP", a popular career development tool hosted by Science magazine's careers site.
+He was the director of the Office of Career and Professional Development at the UC San Francisco for 13 years.
+Since October 2014, he has served as the executive director of the umbrella unit known as Career Advancement, International & Postdoctoral Services (CAIPS).
+Lindstaedt is also co-author of "myIDP," a popular career development tool hosted by Science magazine's careers site.